vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 ### 8.1 Advantages of DSL-Based Standardization

-**Transparency and auditability.** Unlike black-box proprietary calculators, IPFLang scripts are human-readable specifications that legal professionals can audit directly.
-When fee schedules change, updates are visible diffs that practitioners can review without programming expertise.
+**Transparency and auditability.** Unlike black-box proprietary calculators, IPFLang scripts are human-readable specifications that can be audited directly.
+When fee schedules change, updates are visible diffs that can be reviewed without requiring deep programming expertise, though familiarity with the DSL syntax is necessary.

-**Formal verification.** Static completeness and monotonicity checking provide guarantees impossible with imperative implementations.
-Practitioners can be confident that fee definitions cover all cases and behave predictably.
+**Formal verification.** Static completeness checking (exhaustive mode) and monotonicity checking provide formal guarantees impossible with imperative implementations.
+For domains within the exhaustive threshold, practitioners can be confident that fee definitions cover all cases and behave predictably.

 **Vendor independence.** IPFLang-based calculations are vendor-neutral: any conforming interpreter can execute scripts.
 Multiple tools can compete on user experience while using a standard calculation engine.